Information on all UK Training Programmes

 Once appointed to an ICM CCT post for the purposes of Dual accreditation trainees must ensure that they are registered with the Faculty of Intensive Care Medicine.
 Any queries should be directed to firstname.lastname@example.org Trainees should also inform the RCEM so that CCT/CESR-CP date can be reviewed.

-Further information can be found at ficm.ac.uk.
+Further information can be found through the Faculty of Intensive Care Medicine at ficm.ac.uk.

 + The process for applying for sub-specialty training in Paediatric Emergency Medicine